yannoff/docker-mariadb-alpine/runtime/README.md

-# yannoff/docker-mariadb-alpine
+# yannoff/docker-mariadb-alpine/runtime

+*This image is to be used in conjonction with [yannoff/mariadb-light-init](init/README.md) at first run.*

 A light-weight [MariaDB server](https://mariadb.org/ "MariaDB Project") [docker](https://www.docker.com/ "docker") image based on [Alpine](https://alpinelinux.org/ "Alpine Linux").

-## Step-by-step instructions
+## Usage

 In the above examples, we'll assume the following use-case: